horizoncd/horizoncd.github.io/docs/user-guide/common-user/template.md

 Private templates can be managed in terms of permissions.

-If the option to make them visible only to the owner is selected, only the owner can use the template to create applications and clusters.
+If the option to make them visible only to the owner is selected, only the owner can use the template to create applications and application instances.

 When determining the user role for a template, Horizon will search for the first role it finds by going up one layer at a time from the current template, and this will be the user's role for that template.
 Refer to the [Template Specification](/docs/reference/template/specification) for more information on how to create templates.